Kingfisher says focus on smaller stores going forward

-LONDON, Sept 22 (Reuters) - Home improvement retailer Kingfisher will focus on smaller store formats in the future, its boss said on Tuesday.
+LONDON (Reuters) - Home improvement retailer Kingfisher KGF.L will focus on smaller store formats in the future, its boss said on Tuesday.

 “We believe in smaller store formats looking forward,” Chief Executive Thierry Garnier told reporters after the group reported a 23% rise in first half profit.